-The Stage II application is to be considered by the MAF assessment panel on 5 June 2008.
+The Stage II application was considered by the MAF assessment panel on 5 June 2008.
+A number of significant changes were requested necessitating the preparation of an amended application.
 A copy of the Stage II application and the letter from MAF in response to the Stage I application are included as Attachments 1, 2 and 3 respectively.
+The changes requested by MAF following the panel's assessment will be amended to reflect the new funding application.